Aurin-Arch-Linux/Aurin/Aurin_Extension/Readme.md

 Installation of browser Aurin extension.
-Right now it is pending for review on Mozilla and Microsoft Edge Dev.
+Right now it is pending for review on Microsoft Edge Dev Store.
 So, for now, you have to install it manually.

 ## Chrome: